Tevye & the Klezmeritis logo

 Played 4 successive years at CERES VicHealth Music and Dance under the Stars, also the Victorian Arts Centre Worldly Weddings series

-He also plays with Melbourne’s oldest klezmer band The Klezmer Trio and has guested with Klezmania.
-Recently he played violin for acclaimed accordionist Leo Rosner’s live recording concert.
-He has been active in the world music scene for many years and has performed and recorded with Dya Singh, Howlin’ Wind, Kalinka, Zulya, Great Southern Band, Jugularity and Yalla!
+He also plays with Melbourne’s oldest klezmer band The Klezmer Trio and has guested with London Klezmer Quartet and Klezmania.
+He played violin for acclaimed accordionist Leo Rosner’s live recording concert.
+Ernie plays in duo Bohemian Nights which includes klezmer.
+He has been active in the world music scene for many years and has performed and recorded with Saray Iluminado, Dya Singh, Howlin’ Wind, Kalinka, Zulya, Great Southern Band, Jugularity and Yalla! and many more.

 Visited Turkey and Egypt in 1998 playing middle-eastern music - which has many elements in common with klezmer.
 He also performs on the ney (arabic flute), for klezmer pieces of Turkish or Arabic derivation.
 Phil leads the middle-eastern band Yalla!! which includes Ernie.
 He also plays in Latin combo Zingaro.

 Has played Hungarian music as well as being a leading jazz & classical player.
-He performs with Ernie & Phil in bands Jugularity, Flirting Mazurkas, Gypsy Nights with jazz, gypsy & latin influences.
+He performs with Ernie & Phil in bands Jugularity, Flirting Mazurkas, Gypsy Nights (aka Bohemian Nights ) with jazz, gypsy & latin influences.

 Repertoire